airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 This is what [Linear Discriminant Analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis) is capable of.
 Like PCA, it's a linear transformation, and the goal is to find a projection that maximizes variance, but this time between classes.
 It runs well under the assumptions that class densities are Gaussian and that each class covariance matrix is similar, assumptions that are not often met in real world problems.

-We're going to use it here only for its dimensionality reduction capability, and we'll project our data onto a subspace made only of the number of dimensions we're interested in: LDA lets us chose number of components `k`, but it can only be such as `k < n-1` (`n` = number of classes).
+We're going to use it here only for its dimensionality reduction capability, and we'll project our data onto a subspace made only of the number of dimensions we're interested in: LDA lets us choose number of components `k`, but it can only be such as `k < n-1` (`n` = number of classes).

 LDA remains a linear method (linear decision boundaries) and tends to overfit the data as number of features (dimensions) grows.